Certified Knowledge Manager (CKM®) Training Course

 - Homework: Define your "No Budget KM"

-FAQ & FURTHER INFORMATION
+FAQ & further information

 In reality, at a very practical level, “knowledge management” is really an attempt to acquire, organize and apply cumulative knowledge, either individually, as a team or an organization as a whole to achieve the desired purpose.
 Once that purpose is achieved, more knowledge is acquired, organized and applied to achieve a higher purpose.
-Diagrammatically, this may be shown as indicated below
+Diagrammatically, this may be shown as indicated below.

 For example, a start-up company may set a goal of producing one thousand products per month initially as its purpose.
 It acquires and organizes knowledge on how to produce these products and applies this knowledge in terms of achieving the target set.
 Once that purpose is achieved, it sets a new purpose of increasing the sales of products produced and hence acquires and organizes knowledge around how to apply knowledge acquired on customer requirements to meet the sales target.